ibm-cloud-docs/Cloudant/offerings/audit.md

 # Audit logging

-Audit logging shows the {{site.data.keyword.cloudantfull}} users who have accessed personal data from a database.
-The audit logging function records the principal (account credentials or API keys), action, and resource for all API accesses to {{site.data.keyword.cloudant_short_notm}}.
+Audit logging records the {{site.data.keyword.cloudantfull}} users who have accessed personal data from a database.
+The audit logging function tracks the principal (account credentials or API keys), action, and resource for all API accesses to {{site.data.keyword.cloudant_short_notm}}.
 At the API level,
 {{site.data.keyword.cloudant_short_notm}} logs who accessed the account, specific databases, and specific documents.
 Each API access record is a JSON object that contains